 - 1 pound fiddlehead ferns

-Prepare the fiddleheads by washing them, peeling off any brown papery skin (most won't have that but some might), and slicing off any brown ends.
+- Prepare the fiddleheads by washing them under water, peeling off any brown papery skin (most won't have that but some might), and slicing off any brown ends.
 Fill a large bowl with cold water and add the fiddleheads, swishing them around with your hands to remove any dirt.
 Discard the water and repeat this process another time.

-In a large skillet, heat the olive oil and 1 tbsp of the butter over medium heat.
+- In a large skillet, heat the olive oil and 1 tablespoon of the butter over medium heat.
 Add the garlic and the fiddleheads, and cook for a few minutes.
-Stir in the other tbsp of butter, lemon juice, and lemon zest.
+Stir in the other tablespoon of butter, lemon juice, and lemon zest.
 Cook for another few minutes, and serve warm.
 Enjoy!